marmayogi/TTF2PostscriptCID-Linux/README.md

 #### Linux Platform.
 ----------------------------------------------------------------------------------------
 #### Description
 This standalone utility, written in C++, converts `TrueType` fonts to `Type 0` Composite font that can be accessible from a postscript program.
+Without this conversion no postscript program can access a truetype font!

 **Adobe** supports 3 approaches for conversion of `ttf` fonts to `Type 42` base font.
 1. If `ttf` font contains up to 256 glyphs, then conversion involves wrapping up of TrueType font into a PostScript Type 42 font.
 The Postscript **show** operator will extract a `single byte` every time.